 If you can extend your budget to around $600, you can check out the Sony HT-Z9F.
-It delivers clear and crisp dialogue and music along with immersive sound effects.
+It delivers clear and crisp dialogue and music, along with immersive sound effects.

 Apart from the above, there are a couple of special modes—Cinema, Music, Game, News, and Sports, among others.
 The Sports mode and the News mode help deliver a clear voice, while the game mode emphasizes the sense of distance and motion through well-established points.

-When it comes to the connection, the HT-X9000F has almost the same shortcomings as the HT-G700.
-There's no Wi-Fi or ethernet port, though you can connect wirelessly over Bluetooth.
+For connectivity, the HT-X9000F has almost the same shortcomings as the HT-G700.
+There’s no Wi-Fi or ethernet port, though you can connect wirelessly over Bluetooth.
 Apart from a single USB port, there is a duo of HDMI ports, out of which one supports HDMI ARC.